dak180/distrrtgen/Client Applications/rcracki_mt/README.txt

 Daniël Niggebrugge <neinbrucke> further enhanced this version and made it multi threaded, creating rcracki_mt.
 More features were added over time, making it less of an unofficial version with every release.

+James Nobis - <quel> is making improvements on the *nix compatibility.

 SUPPORTED HASH ALGORITHMS
 ================